SaribK/CS1XA3/Project01/README.md

         - prompt the user for a directory name and a file extension but place restriction so .sh and .md extensions can not be inputted
         - the directory, if it doesn't exist (overwrite it if it does) is created
         - files in the repo that do not yet have an extension (i.e do not contain '.' character) are given the extension inputted by the user and moved into the directory that was just created

+## Custom Feature 2: To do list Manager
+- **Description**:
+    - Find all files that have '#TODO' inside them and display them to the user.
+Note: the line must start with a comment.
+The file path should be first, and then the line containing #TODO should be beside it (if a file has multiple occurences of #TODO, print the first one)
+        - Sample display:
+            - Project01/file.py: #TODO add if statement
+            - Sample/test.py: #TODO ask for user input
+    - Prompt the user to either `Add`, `Delete`, or `Replace`
+    - If user chooses `Add`:
+        - Using the read command, prompt them for the file path that they want to modify as well as the new #TODO comment itself.
+Add the comment in the last line of that file
+    - If user chooses `Delete`:
+        - Using the read command, prompt them for the file path that they want to modify.
+Delete the first #TODO comment from the file
+    - If user chooses `Replace`:
+        - Prompt them for the file path of file that they want to modify and new #TODO comment.
+Replace the old #TODO comment with the new one